Eron Powell

 FAQs

+Q1: How do I decide quickly between affect and effect?
 A: Ask what the sentence needs.
 If it needs an action (to influence), use affect (verb).
 If it names a result, use effect (noun).

-A: Use effect as a verb in formal writing to mean “bring about” or “cause to happen,” as in to effect change, to effect a merger.
-If you can replace it with implement or achieve, verb effect fits.
+Q2: When is effect a verb?
+A: Use effect as a verb in formal writing to mean "bring about" or "cause to happen," as in to effect change, to effect a merger.

+Q3: What about affect as a noun?
 A: In psychology and mental-health contexts, affect (noun) means a person's observable emotional state or expression, e.g., flat affect, constricted affect.
-Outside those fields, stick with the main rule: affect = verb, effect = noun.

 More articles